tlp19/infoproc-lab5-tcp-server/README.md

 The terminal will hold twice during the execution of the server.
 To continue, you will be prompted to press the ```ENTER``` key of your keyboard.

+The first time this will happen is right after starting the server: the server will hold before accepting any incoming connections so that every clients have the time to be started and try to connect to the server.
+After pressing ```ENTER```, the server will cycle through all incoming connections and add them to the player list.

+Once this is done, the server terminal will hold again, and this time pressing ```ENTER``` will start the game and make the server do the following operations:
+- Send the randomly generated coordinates to every client that are listed as players.
+- Listen for the times of the players sent by each client.
+- Once every time has been received, rank the players by time, and send each player its rank.

 ### Closing the server